-Simulation of The Pathway of DMSP Biosynthesis in Enteromorpha intestinalis
+Simulation of The Pathway of Synthesis of DMSP in Spartina alterniflora

-Acknowledgment: This work was supported by a grant from the Office of Naval Research (ONR)
+This work was in part supported by a grant from the National Science Foundation (NSF)

 Download a version of the Visual Basic program illustrated above.
 To run this program you must have Visual Basic 5.0 (or greater) installed on your computer.